3mdeb/conferences/2023/QubesOSsummit/tailoring_your_qubes_os_environment_a_developer_guide_to_leveraging_saltstack.md

   - Starting from debian-minimal would be great in many situations
 * Dealing with Qubes OS UI without keyboard: [Xfce Cheat Sheet](https://defkey.com/xfce-shortcuts?orientation=landscape&cellAlternateColor=%23d6ffef&showPageNumber=true&pdf=True&showPageNumber=false)
+* organization of SLS and TOP files could be way better, especially considering fact that top file can refernce multiple individual states from multiple sls files
+  - in that context it may mean init.sh is redundant
+* Things change between Qubes OS releases
+  * Description of VMs (`qvm-prefs`)
+  * Template names
+* Order in which we apply states does matter.
+* Do things in a way that new version of Qubes OS will not break it.

+???

+* Why we should base on debian-12-xfce?
+  - isnt it bloated by default?

 ---